Animal Welfare Rules

 9. “Backyard breeding” without proper care or registration.

-Any listings or accounts found engaging in these practices will be immediately removed and
+Any listings or accounts found engaging in these practices will be immediately removed and reported to the appropriate authorities.

 7. Animal Welfare in Imagery